remotelyliving/doorkeeper/README.md

 How you choose to persist Features is up to you.
 But there are two things you're responsible for if using the `Features\SetRepository`

 1. Clearing the cache when any member of a Feature Set is changed via `SetRepository::deleteFeatureSet()`
-2. Providing a service that can provide a hydrated Feature Set to the `get('some.new.feature', $feature_set_provider)` method
+2. Providing a service that can provide a hydrated Feature Set to the `get('some.new.feature', $featureSetProvider)` method

 Doorkeeper also has a runtime cache that caches answers in memory to help as well.
 For persistent applications you'll need to call `Doorkeeper::flushRuntimeCache()`